minjilee-purdue/bobyard-simclr-symbol-recognition/README.md

-# Symbol Recognition in Technical Drawings using SimCLR
+# SimCLR Symbol Recognition for Engineering Drawings

-This project explores representation learning for recognizing symbols in technical drawings using contrastive learning.
+This project trains a contrastive learning model (SimCLR) to recognize fire-safety device symbols extracted from CAD engineering drawings.

-The goal is to build a system that can generalize to **new symbol sets with minimal supervision**, enabling **0-shot or 1-shot symbol matching**, which is a key requirement for Bobyard's workflow.
+The pipeline converts a YOLO detection dataset into cropped symbol images, learns visual representations using SimCLR, and evaluates the learned embeddings using one-shot nearest neighbor classification.

 ---